laravel/bootcamp.laravel.com/resources/docs/installation.md

 Next, we will give your application a head-start by installing [Laravel Breeze](https://laravel.com/docs/starter-kits#laravel-breeze), a minimal, simple implementation of all of Laravel's authentication features, including login, registration, password reset, email verification, and password confirmation.
 Once installed, your are encouraged to customize the components to suit your needs.

 Laravel Breeze offer several options for your view layer, including simple Blade templates, or [Vue](https://vuejs.org/) and [React](https://reactjs.org/) with [Inertia](https://inertiajs.com/).
 For this tutorial, you have the option of Vue or React.

-Choose your stack below, and install the package and scaffolding with the given commands:
+Open a new terminal in your `chirper` project directory, and then install your chosen stack with the given commands:

 ```sh tab=Vue
 ./vendor/bin/sail composer require laravel/breeze --dev